Cherreads

 "That was faster than dealing with actual people."

-Park opened his own status window, then pale light briefly reflected in his eyes.
+Park opened his own status window, pale light briefly reflecting in his eyes.

 Michael noticed that Park rarely checked it in front of anyone unless there was a reason.